-More Robust Information Networks Boost Self-Control As Brains Mature
+As Brains Mature, More Robust Information Networks Boost Self-Control

 "Being able to inhibit inappropriate behavior requires you to quickly stop yourself from doing something that you might naturally do," she says.

 The study had limitations, though, because it did not track the changes in each participant's brain over time.
-Other studies are under way that will allow scientists to study brain changes in individuals over many years.
+Other studies are underway that will allow scientists to study brain changes in individuals over many years.

 Researchers suspect that they will see abnormal changes in the brain pathways involved in executive function in people who go on to develop psychiatric or substance abuse disorders.
 If so, "this could help in terms of identifying individuals who are at high risk," Gordon says.